Skip to main content

 Regularly fielded sections of NLSY79 instruments have collected information on the occupation of respondents' current/last job, jobs since last interview, military job, vocational/technical or government training programs, type of job to which they aspired, and, for those unemployed and out of the labor force, the kind of occupation they were seeking or planned to seek.
 In addition to this respondent-specific information, data on occupations are also available for other family members, including the spouse and parents of the respondent.
 Finally, the 1980 school survey collected data on the types of vocational/technical training offered within a respondent's high school.

 Verbatim responses to open-ended questions eliciting information on kinds of work or training are entered directly into the survey instrument by the interviewer and subsequently coded using one or more occupational coding schemes.
-The occupational classification systems listed in Table 1 have been used to code occupations within the NLSY79.
+The occupational classification systems listed in Figure 1 have been used to code occupations within the NLSY79.
 Background information on the development of the 1980 classification system and the relationship between the 1970 and 1980 coding categories is available in the 1989 Census publication listed in this section's references.

 1. The 3-digit 1970 Census classifications (U.S. Census Bureau 1971) are used to code all job and training questions in the 1979-2000 surveys as well as the occupational aspiration series found in the questionnaires and Employer Supplements.